lizmat/articles/future-proofing.md

 The really good thing about this work, is that it will allow more people to work on optimizing Rakudo, as that optimizing work can now be done in `NQP`, rather than in `C`.
 The next year will most definitely see one or more blog posts and/or presentations about this, to lower the already lowered threshold even further.

+In any case, kudos to *Jonathan Worthington*, *Stefan Seifert*, *Daniel Green*, *Nicholas Clark* and many, many others for pulling this off!

 ## The Ecosystem

 Thanks to [`Cro`](https://cro.services), a set of libraries for building reactive distributed systems (lovingly crafted to take advantage of all Raku has to offer), a number of ecosystem related services have come into development and production.

 ### zef ecosystem

-The new `zef` ecosystem has become of age and is now support by various developer apps, such as [`App::Mi6`](https://raku.land/cpan:SKAJI/App::Mi6#synopsis), which basically reduces the distribution upload / commit process to a single `mi6 release`.
+The new `zef` ecosystem has become of age and is now support by various developer apps, such as [`App::Mi6`](https://raku.land/cpan:SKAJI/App::Mi6#synopsis), which basically reduces the distribution upload / commit process to a single `mi6 release↵`.
 Recommended by yours truly, especially if you are about to develop a Raku module from scratch.
 There are a number of advantages to using the `zef` ecosystem:

 #### direct availability